 Constraint: Any two scalar-int-exprs in a scalar-int-expr-list shall not have the same value.

-Constraint: If two or more derived-type-specs with the same type-name appear in the declaration-type-spec of a generic type declaration statement, every two of the derived-type-specs meet the following conditions.
+Constraint: If two or more derived-type-specs with the same type-name appear in the declaration-type-spec of a generic type declaration statement, any two of the derived-type-specs shall meet the following conditions.
 Here, for a kind parameter, alternative kind values are values of scalar-int-exprs if the type-param-spec is specified, or the default value otherwise.

-The derived type shall have at least one kind parameter.
+The derived type have at least one kind parameter.

 For at least one kind parameter of the derived type, there should be no overlap between each alternative kind values.